 No looking Back

-From the first century sachin did not look back.
-He has a amazing record of scoring 42 hundreds and 59 fifties.
-In tests, he is the highest run getter in the entire world.
+From the first century, sachin did not look back.
+He has an amazing record of scoring 42 hundred and 59 fifties.
+In tests, he is the highest run-getter in the entire world.
 Sachin is all about records.
-Many have regarded sachin as the greatest batsman in world cricket.
-From being just a short little kid to becoming an icon player in the country sachin has seen it all.
-The slogan "Cricket is a religion in india and sachin is it's god" would do any individual proud.
+Many have regarded Sachin as the greatest batsman in world cricket.
+From being just a short little kid to becoming an icon player in the country Sachin has seen it all.
+The slogan "Cricket is a religion in India and Sachin is its god" would do any individual proud.
 Sachin has got many national awards too.
-He is the also kept clean of the match fixing scandal that saw many indian fans hate their once upon a time heroes.
+He is the also kept clean of the match-fixing scandal that saw many Indian fans hate their once upon time heroes.
 Tendulkar remains an integral part of the Indian team's strategic processes.
-He was also given captaincy of the indian team.
+He was also given captaincy of the Indian team.

 Sachin was handed over the captaincy twice.
-In both the tenures he was not so sucessful.On his first stint as Captain in 1996 the team performed poorly.
+In both the tenures, he was not so successful.On his first stint as Captain in 1996, the team performed poorly.
 Tendulkar, succeeding Azharuddin as captain for his second term, then led India on a tour of Australia, where the visitors were comprehensively beaten 3-0 by the newly-crowned world champions.

 - ICC World ODI XI: 2004, 2007

 - Player of the tournament in 2003 Cricket World Cup

 - Padma Shri, India's fourth-highest civilian award, 1999.

 - Arjuna Award, by the Government of India in recognition of his outstanding achievement in Cricket, 1994.